Sudipta-Ghoshal/Cinerental/README.md

 another line added
 a redme text add in dev.
-try to create a pull request feature/text-fix now i push to the renamed origin branch
+try to create a pull request feature/text-fix now i push to the renamed origin branch, add extra line